TheSuperHackers/GeneralsGamePatch/Patch104pZH/Design/NProject/nproject_readme_filtered.txt

 2.2.2 Nuke General
 ------------------
  Balances and Fixes:
- - Nuke General Red Guard build time reduced from 12 to 10 seconds, standardized with other China factions
+ - [IMPROVEMENT] Nuke General Red Guard build time reduced from 12 to 10 seconds, standardized with other China factions
- - Nuke General Black Lotus build cost reduced from 1600 to 1500
+ - [NOTRELEVANT] Nuke General Black Lotus build cost reduced from 1600 to 1500
- - Nuke General Troop Crawler build cost increased from 1400 to 1600
+ - [NOTRELEVANT] Nuke General Troop Crawler build cost increased from 1400 to 1600

  NUCLEAR BATTLEMASTER and OVERLORD
- - Improved Nuclear Battlemaster and Overlord shells radiation field
+ - [NOTRELEVANT] Improved Nuclear Battlemaster and Overlord shells radiation field
- - New model and cameo for Nuclear Overlord!
+ - [MAYBE] New model and cameo for Nuclear Overlord!

  NUKE CANNON:
- - Nuke General Nuke Cannon build cost reduced from 1600 to 1500
+ - [NOTRELEVANT] Nuke General Nuke Cannon build cost reduced from 1600 to 1500
- - New Nuke Helix and Nuke Cannon skin
+ - [MAYBE] New Nuke Helix and Nuke Cannon skin
- - You cannot build Nuke General Nuke Cannon if you didn't unlock it on the Generals Promotions
+ - [NOTRELEVANT] You cannot build Nuke General Nuke Cannon if you didn't unlock it on the Generals Promotions
- - If you play as Nuke General, you can build other subfaction Nuke Cannons correctly
+ - [IMPROVEMENT] If you play as Nuke General, you can build other subfaction Nuke Cannons correctly

  NUKE MIG:
- - Increased Nuke MiG weapon damage per missile from 100 to 125 to compensate its inability to create fire fields
+ - [NOTRELEVANT] Increased Nuke MiG weapon damage per missile from 100 to 125 to compensate its inability to create fire fields
- - Increased Nuke MiG weapon splash damage from 40 to 65 for the same reason
+ - [NOTRELEVANT] Increased Nuke MiG weapon splash damage from 40 to 65 for the same reason
- - Tactical Nuke MiG weapon (after upgrade) reload time increased from 2000 to 8000 miliseconds to match the unupgraded weapon reload time
+ - [NOTRELEVANT] Tactical Nuke MiG weapon (after upgrade) reload time increased from 2000 to 8000 miliseconds to match the unupgraded weapon reload time

  New Stuff:
- - Nuke Hunter
+ - [NOTRELEVANT] Nuke Hunter
      Missile armed infantry.
 Missiles carry a small tactical nukes.
 Replaces his Tank Hunter.
- - Nuke Hacker
+ - [NOTRELEVANT] Nuke Hacker
      Nuke Hacker can't disable buildings, but he has a nuclear weapon in his suitcase.
 This nuclear charge can be placed at buildings and will detonate in 20 seconds.
 Replaces his normal Hacker.
- - Weapon Grade Uranium Shells upgrade
-     Additional weapon damage bonus for Nuclear Battlemaster and Overlord, also loads standard Battlemaster and Overlord shells with small tactical nukes.
+ - [NOTRELEVANT] Weapon Grade Uranium Shells upgrade Additional weapon damage bonus for Nuclear Battlemaster and Overlord, also loads standard Battlemaster and Overlord shells with small tactical nukes.
- - Fusion Reactor upgrade
+ - [NOTRELEVANT] Fusion Reactor upgrade
      More additional movement speed for Nuclear Battlemaster and Overlord.
 If you purchased this upgrade without purchased the Isotope Stability upgrade, when the tanks destroyed, they do more damage than the normal Nuclear Tanks.